-Failure to follow the Liberty University Excavation Safety Program and Standard Operating Procedures can result in life threatening or serious injury situations to staff, facility, students and visitors.
-Failure to follow this program and procedures can result in disciplinary action up to and including discharge.
-If contractor's fail to follow required safety standards when doing trenching or excavation work they may be removed from the Liberty project.
+Failure to follow the Liberty University Trenching & Excavation Safety Program/Policy can result in life threatening or serious injury situations to staff, facility, students, and visitors.
+Failure to follow this program/policy can result in disciplinary action up to and including discharge.
+If contractor's fail to follow required safety standards when doing trenching or excavation work, they may be removed from the Liberty project.